Welsh coal strike of 1898: Outcome of the action

 By August the colliers had decided to push on the single issue of retaining the sliding scale, but with a minimum level.
 In the end the colliers accepted an immediate advance of 5 percent and a guarantee from the coalowners that if wages fell below 12½ percent above the 1879 standard, then the men could give 6 months notice to terminate the scale.
 It also saw the end of Mabon's day, the first Monday of the month holiday previously awarded to the miners.
 The strike officially ended on 1 September 1898.

-The lack of organisation and vision apparent form the colliers' leaders was addressed by the foundation of the South Wales Miners' Federation, or 'the Fed'.
+The lack of organisation and vision apparent from the colliers' leaders was addressed by the foundation of the South Wales Miners' Federation, or 'the Fed'.
 Abraham would take the presidency of the organisation and William Brace the vice president.
 After such a long strike without pay, the levels of militancy within the south Wales coalfields rose and men began joining trade unions on a level not before seen in the area.